alexnault/projection/README.md

-*This project is obsolete since Google doesn't support the pages this projet relyied on anymore.*
+*This project is obsolete since Google doesn't support the pages this project relied on anymore.*

 # Projection
 Movie showtimes around the globe.